 Oh boy, I’m too old for a full day of shopping, but that’s what we did.
 I think I may ditch my sister and Sadie and hide somewhere tomorrow.
 I know that won’t happen but I can dream, can’t I?

 I also didn’t sleep well.
 Neither did my sister.
-I think the tiramisu we both ate had a bunch of caffeine in it, but that’s just my guess.
+I think the tiramisu we both ate had a bunch of strong coffee in it, but that’s just my guess.

-We went back to see Crabby at Hoshino Coffee and my sister confirmed that she is not only crabby but kind of frightening as well.
+We went back to see Crabby at Hoshino Coffee and my sister confirmed that she is not only crabby but Sadie said she was kind of frightening as well.
 I was happy to find out that I wasn’t just imagining things.

 After that it was off to Shibuya to the Loft, and then I suggested Sadie go to the Shibuya 109 because it’s meant for young girls and not for creepy old dudes like me.
 I refused to go in.
+I’ve heard even dads feel uncomfortable with their daughters there and they just wait somewhere else rather than go in.
 Later I was told by someone much younger than me that you probably have to be in your early 20’s at the oldest (and female) to shop there.
 Sadie never made it to all the floors and went back after lunch.